Maham-Anwaar/Implementing-Focus-Groups/README.md

 ## Problem Statement

+**How can we manage the focus among a collection of buttons or interactive elements so that it behaves intuitively and accessibly for users?**

 In many user interfaces, we often encounter scenarios where there is a collection of buttons or interactive elements grouped together.
 One common challenge is controlling the focus among these elements, ensuring that users can navigate through them using keyboard inputs (e.g., arrow keys) effectively.

-The problem statement is: **How can we manage the focus among a collection of buttons or interactive elements so that it behaves intuitively and accessibly for users?**

 ## Solution